mamad60/Finite-Volume-Solvers/README.md

 # Finite-Volume-Solvers
-A Collection of Finite Volume solvers written by me, for Heat and Fluid Flow problems
+A Collection of Finite Volume solvers for Heat and Fluid Flow problems Codes in this repository are 2D Steady and Unsteady Conductions and Navier-Stokes Solver Finite Volume Method on Non-Orthogonal grid is considerd